multitudes/42-minishell/README.md

 - Token: A sequence of characters considered a single unit by the shell.
 It is either a word or an operator.
 - Word: A sequence of characters treated as a unit by the shell.
 Words may not include unquoted metacharacters.

-### Shell Syntax (from the BASH manual)
+### Shell Syntax
 When the shell reads input, it proceeds through a sequence of operations.
 If the input indicates the beginning of a comment, the shell ignores the comment symbol (‘#’), unless it is part of a quote ("" or ''), and the rest of that line.

 Otherwise, roughly speaking, the shell reads its input and divides the input into words and operators, employing quoting rules to select which meanings to assign various words and characters.

 The shell then parses these tokens into commands and other constructs, removes the special meaning of certain words or characters, expands others, redirects input and output as needed, executes the specified command, waits for the command’s exit status, and makes that exit status available for further inspection or processing.

-## The Subject of the Assignment
+## Project Requirements

-We have restrictions in what we are allowed to use, summarized here: [subject and allowed functions](assets/allowed_functions.md).
+We have restrictions in what we are allowed to use, summarized here: [subject and allowed functions](docs/allowed_functions.md).

 ## Architecture
 A well defined architecture is a better experience for team work, but it doesnt come free, takes work and modularity is key.
 But when modularity doesn’t end up being helpful, it quickly becomes actively harmful and it spirals out of control.